 FEMA has developed pages containing information more specifically designed for Insurance Professionals and Lenders.
 Additionally, the FloodSmart site contains a great deal of useful information and offers free and convenient agents-only resources, tools and services

 - Need some advice with your insurance question?
 Send an e-mail to Ask the Expert.
-If you have mapping related questions, you may e-mail a Map Specialist or talk to one in the FEMA Map Information eXchange at 1-877-FEMA MAP.
+If you have mapping related questions, contact the FEMA Map Information eXchange.

 - Looking for forms or applications?
-The following are available:
+The following resources are available:

 - Flood Proofing Certificate, FEMA 81-65

 - Letter of Map Amendment/Revision Application Form, MT-1